dhis2/training-docs/content/tracker_use/tg_maps.md

 - Period : This Year
 - Org Units : User org units 2x below
 - Filter :
-  - Data item : Lab Test Result = Positive
+  - Data item : CBS IgM Measles
 - Style :
   - Group events
-  - Style by data element : Sex
+  - Style by data element : Years

 The map should look like this